polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 # Certificates, please: X.509 in polyproto

-This blog post covers a bit about why and how X.509 is used in polyproto, and how we try to prevent levels of centralization seen in the X.509 implementations used today.
+This blog post covers a bit about how and why X.509 is used in polyproto, and how we try to make the process of implementing your own server and getting one up-and-running a little easier.

 <!-- more -->